harshita2631/newproject-demo/README.md

 # newproject-demo
-This is my first project
+This is my first git repositry.
+Author-Harshita Singh